 On January 8, 2024, in connection with entering into the Loan and Security Agreement, the Company issued to each of Avenue and Avenue 2 (collectively, the "Warrants to purchase up to \$480,000 and \$1,920,000 worth of shares, respectively, of Company common stock (collectively, the "January Warrants").
 The Warrants expire on January 8, 2029 (the "Expiration Date") and upon issuance, had an exercise price per share equal to the lesser of (i) \$4.75 and (ii) the price per share of the Company's next bona fide round of equity financing before September 30, 2024 in which the Company sells or issues shares of its common stock, excluding certain excluded issuances as defined in the Supplement.
-Assuming an exercise price of \$4.75 per share, 505,263 shares of common stock would be issued in connection with the exercise in full of the January Warrants.
-The January 204 warrants do not include an explicit share limit and the number of shares issuable under the warrant agreements are variable based on the exercise price and therefore the warrants were liability classified based on a Black-Scholes valuation in accordance with ASC 815.
-On January 8, 2024, the warrants were recorded at the closing date fair value of \$0.2 million which was based on a Black-Scholes option pricing model.

-In connection with the underwritten common stock financing consummated on May 7, 2024, and pursuant to the term of the January Warrants, the exercise price of the January Warrants was reduced to the lesser of (i) \$4.07 per share and (ii) the price per share of the Company's next bona fide round of equity financing before September 30, 2024 in which the Company sells or issues shares of its common stock, excluding certain excluded issuances.
-Assuming an exercise at \$4.07 per share, 589,680 shares of common stock would be issued in connection with the exercise in full of the January Warrants.
-In addition, upon a change of control where the per share price of the Company common stock is less than or equal to two times that of the exercise price, the Warrantholders would be entitled to receive the shares of common stock underlying the Warrant without payment of the exercise price.
+In connection with the underwritten common stock offering consummated on May 7, 2024, and pursuant to the term of the January Warrants, the exercise price of the January Warrants was reduced to the lesser of (i) \$4.07 per share and (ii) the price per share of the Company's next bona fide round of equity financing before September 30, 2024 in which the Company sells or issues shares of its common stock, excluding certain excluded issuances.
+In addition, upon a change of control where the per share price of the Company common stock is less than or equal to two times that of the exercise price, the Warrantholders would be entitled to receive the shares of common stock underlying the January Warrants without payment of the exercise price.
+Assuming an exercise price of \$4.07 per share, 589,681 shares of common stock would be issued in connection with the exercise in full of the January Warrants.
+The January Warrants do not include an explicit share limit and the number of shares issuable under the warrant agreements are variable based on the exercise price and therefore the January Warrants were liability classified based on a Black-Scholes option pricing model.

-The Warrantholders may exercise the Warrants at any time, or from time to time up to and including the Expiration Date, by making a cash payment equal to the exercise price multiplied by the quantity of shares.
-The Warrantholders may also exercise the Warrants on a cashless basis by receiving a net number of shares calculated pursuant to the formula set forth in the Warrants.
-The Warrants are subject to anti-dilution adjustments for stock dividends, stock splits, and reverse stock splits.
+The Warrantholders may exercise the January Warrants at any time, or from time to time up to and including the Expiration Date, by making a cash payment equal to the exercise price multiplied by the quantity of shares.
+The Warrantholders may also exercise the January Warrants on a cashless basis by receiving a net number of shares calculated pursuant to the formula set forth in the January Warrants.
+The January Warrants are subject to anti-dilution adjustments for stock dividends, stock splits, and reverse stock splits.